DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 arrows if you are an archer.

-**The Grand Paladin** - After reading a book *The Grand Paladin* in Bards College or Skaal's Village Great Hall.
+**The Grand Paladin** - After reading a book *The Grand Paladin* in Bards College or Skaal's Village Great Hall and after finishing the main quest *Dragon Rising*.
 Having more than 300 health is highly recommended.
 PC must be able to shout, very hard mod.

 **The Final Cataclysm** - Automatically after reaching level 50 and after